bomeara/EEB_NRT/Meetings/MeetingNotes.md

 Charlie will get data on graduation and placement for FWF.

-**Next grant proposal to them by Thurs night**
+**Next grant proposal to ORE by Thurs night**

-Meg: education and training
+Meg: education and training.
+Put experiential learning stuff from QEP.

+Charlie: next-gen Tewksbury et al.

-Everyone: do cross disciplinary proposals
+Everyone: do cross disciplinary proposals, link to alternative to academic careers

+Barbara: new evaluation section

+Prior NSF support from everyone

+**everyone**: Recent student training experiences

+Travel for students from depts for recruiting: yes for EEB (like for PEER), prob not for ag.

 # 2017-01-06